The Intent of our Music Curriculum

 Our music curriculum is delivered, across the whole school, by a specialist singing tutor.
 The lessons and activities have been designed specifically for our school and setting.
 In line with the curriculum for music and guidance from Ofsted, this Scheme is practical, exploratory and child-led in its approach to musical learning.
 Ofsted have stated that “We will not always know the learning outcomes” so segregated learning objectives at the start of each lesson are not appropriate.
 Instead, the interrelated dimensions of music weave through the units to encourage the development of musical skills on an incremental basis as learning progresses through listening, analysing, appraising and understanding different musical activities.

 How the Scheme is structured Each Unit of Work comprises the of strands of musical learning which correspond with the national curriculum for music:

 ➢ Music Theory

 The Impact of our Music Curriculum

-Music is monitored by the subject leader throughout all year groups using a variety of strategies such as, lesson observations, staff discussions and pupil interviews.
+Music is monitored throughout all year groups using a variety of strategies such as, lesson observations, staff discussions and pupil interviews.
 Feedback is given to teachers and leaders use the information to see if the children know more and remember more.